MathiasMSFT/Azure-Active-Directory/Schema/Manage Schema/README.md

 [![Minimum Supported PowerShell Version](https://img.shields.io/badge/PS-5.1-blue.svg)]()

 In Active Directory you can use a lot of attributes to store information that you can use for specifc needs (identity management, access management, ...).
 In Entra ID you have less attributes and it works differently.
-You don't have only one "schema".
 Let see.